 Under Section 22 of the Immigration Act 2014, all Landlords in England are required to carry out Right to Rent checks for new Tenancies to determine whether occupiers aged 18 and over have the right to live in the UK legally.
 When preparing the Tenancy Agreement, Gibbs Gillespie will collect the relevant documents from the Tenant and occupier; confirm the Tenant’s right to rent with the Landlord and store copies of the documents in line with the legislation.

-If the Landlord has not instructed Gibbs Gillespie’s Comprehensive Property Management service, the responsibility of continuing to check the Tenant’s and new or existing occupiers’ right to rent will remain solely with the Landlord.
+If the Landlord has not instructed one of Gibbs Gillespie’s Management services, the responsibility of continuing to check the Tenant’s and new or existing occupiers’ right to rent will remain solely with the Landlord.
 Gibbs Gillespie will have no liability if the Landlord does not comply with the legislation.
 The Landlord must obtain, check and copy one or more original documents that demonstrate the right to rent in the UK for all adult occupiers during the Tenancy or at the start of any renewal or the continuation as a periodic Tenancy for the Property, in the presence of the holder.
 Acceptable documents include a UK passport, a permanent residence card, or a travel document showing indefinite leave to remain in the UK.
-The full list of documents can be found here https://www.gov.uk/government/publications/rules-and-acceptable-documents-right-to-rent-checks.
+The full list of documents can be found here: www.gov.uk/government/publications/r ules-and-acceptable-documents-right-to-rent-checks

 If the Landlord’s follow up check shows that the person no longer has the right to be in the UK, the Landlord must make a report to the Home Office using: www.gov.uk/report-immigration-crime.